IntelSoftware/SYCL_101/03_Modern/3_smart_pointers.rst

    foo_ptr.get();

-We can also free memory before exiting code block with unique pointer declaration using :code:`reset()`
+We can also free memory before exiting the code-block with a unique pointer declaration using the :code:`reset()`
 method:

 .. code-block:: cpp